 This article will teach you how to whitelist your IP to allow remote MySQL connections for Shared, Reseller, VPS/cPanel, and Linux Dedicated Servers.

 Allowing remote MySQL connections is often done to enable a program on your personal computer (such as Adobe Dreamweaver) to access the database on the server.

 By default, all IPs are blocked and must be added to an access list.
 Below are the instructions for whitelisting your IP address within cPanel.

 - Go to the Databases section and click on the Remote MySQL icon.

-- In the Host field, enter the IP address of the computer that will be making the remote connection.
+- Under Host, enter the computer's IP address that will be making the remote connection.

 - Click the Add Host button.